+What is the trial lesson like?**

-Yes, students of all ages are welcome to attend the studio.
+Yes, students of all ages are welcome.
 Regardless of age or musical experience, piano study is shown to have positive effects on physical, mental, and social health.
 While many children have to be coerced into taking piano lessons, every adult had a unique and personal reasons for wanting to take lessons.
 As such, many find that their lessons become an avenue for self-discovery, some even likening it to a form of therapy.
 Providing mentorship to such students is one of the most rewarding aspects of my job.

-Do you offer any trial lessons for people who want to test the waters before making a commitment?
+Do you offer any trial lessons for people who want to test the waters before committing to the studio?

 As with any art form, the experiences you have while studying the piano are personal and unique to you.
 While I make every effort to ensure your time at the studio is enjoyable, it’s perfectly reasonable to say that the piano just isn’t for you.
 If you are unsure about beginning lessons, please contact me to set up an appointment for a free trial lesson.
 If you find that one lesson isn’t enough to help you make up your mind, you may continue taking lessons with the weekly tuition plan for as long as you would like.